Synthetify/synthetify-protocol/docs/docs/stats.md

 ### Statistic Cards

 There are five cards with:
-- the actual value of the collateral
+- the current value of the collateral
-- actual value debt
+- current value debt
 - volume from 24h ago
 - fee from 24h ago
 - mint from 24h ago